systemslibrarian/systemslibrarian/README.md

 ---

 **Specializing in AI-augmented development, library technology, and workflow automation.**
-With a background in IT librarianship and a passion for data, I build tools, data pipelines, and automated workflows that **turn information into actionable insight**.
+With a background in IT librarianship and a passion for data, I build tools, data pipelines, and automated workflows that **turn information into actionable insight.**

 I use AI as a **true development partner**, freeing me to focus on system architecture, data engineering, and delivering reliable, user-friendly solutions.

 💡 **I believe technology is a gift from God — meant to serve people, bring light, and reflect His wisdom and creativity.
 Everything I build, I want to use for good and for God’s glory.**

 My ultimate goal? **Contribute to a world-class team at Google while creating technology that honors God and helps people.**

 ---

 ## 🧠 Philosophy & Toolkit

 I believe in designing systems that simplify, not complicate — using AI responsibly to *empower people* and *enhance access to knowledge.*